"It is easier to build strong children than to repair broken men."

 NBCDI supports and works primarily with Black children birth through age eight and their families, through coalition building with community-based organizations, foundations, corporations, school systems, elected officials, government, child care, Head Start and many other public and private partnerships.

-Our current programs and activities range from our exciting Annual Conference; to T.E.A.C.H.
-Early Childhood DC©; to programs across the country focused on health and wellness, literacy, family engagement, and preparation for college.
+Our current programs and activities range from our exciting Annual Conference to programs across the country focused on health and wellness, literacy, and family engagement.

 NBCDI is also engaged in federal and state advocacy, with a wide range of partners and collaborations, to protect and promote investments and policies that support children’s access to quality care and education birth through age 8, empower parents and families, and ensure funding and resource equity